 Patients and families find meeting with a social worker to discuss weekly or monthly changes very beneficial.
-They are able to talk freely in a safe space, free of judgement and full of acceptance.
+They can talk freely in a safe space, free of judgment and full of acceptance.
 Patients and families often receive the reassurance and compassion that they need while experiencing this new chapter of life.

 Discussing the End of Life and Providing Education